 Some of the most important latest issues concerning experimental aircraft and their pilots are summed up.
 Not a complete digest of all rules, only those which are the most important regarding flight safety.

 A list of links to organizations in worldwide aviation, ICAO, AOPA, FAA and other country specific CAA's can be found here.
 Each link will open a frame to the site.

-As the largest market for experimental aircraft we need to have a page with a RSS feed with the latest aviation news from the US FAA.
+As the largest market for experimental aircraft we need to have a page with a RSS feed, this will keep you up to date with the latest aviation news from the US FAA.

 From the UK CAA we implement a RSS feed with the latest aviation issues, recommendations and AD's.
 Information is also obtained from the EASA.